 Instructions

-- In another bowl, beat the butter and sweetener for about 3 minutes until it comes together then add in the eggs one at a time.
+2. In another bowl, beat the butter and sweetener for about 3 minutes until it comes together, then beat in the egg.

 Recommended Products